Corvusoft/restbed/docs/example/MULTITHREADED_SERVICE.md

 Overview
 --------

-"In computer architecture, multithreading is the ability of a central processing unit (CPU) or a single core in a multi-core processor to execute multiple processes or threads concurrently, appropriately supported by the operating system." -- [Wikipedia](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture))
+Multithreading in computer architecture is the ability of a CPU (or a single core in a multi-core processor) to execute multiple threads or processes at the same time.

+In essence, it’s a way for a processor to do more work simultaneously without needing additional cores.

 Example
 -------